Marc Forster has come aboard to direct Christopher Robin, Disney's live-action fantasy project centering on the human character in Winnie the Pooh.

 Overseeing for the studio is Kristin Burr.

-Forster has had a varied directing career, helming acclaimed indies, such as Monster's Ball, to high-profile adaptations, such as The Kite Runner.
-He's also tackled big tentpoles with the James Bond movie Quantum of Solace and Brad Pitt's zombie movie, World War Z.
+Forster has had a varied directing career, helming acclaimed indies, such as Monster's Ball, and high-profile adaptations, such as The Kite Runner.
+He also has tackled big tentpoles with the James Bond movie Quantum of Solace and Brad Pitt's zombie pic World War Z.

-Forster also stepped into, tangentially, Disney territory when he directed Finding Neverland, his 2004 drama that focused on Peter Pan creator J.M.
+Forster also stepped into, tangentially, Disney territory when he directed Finding Neverland, the 2004 drama that focused on Peter Pan creator J.M.
 Barrie.